TheLakeMan/Hyperion/examples/document_processor/README.md

 ## Building the Example

-To build the document processor example, ensure the `BUILD_EXAMPLES` option is set to `ON` when configuring TinyAI:
+To build the document processor example, ensure the `BUILD_EXAMPLES` option is set to `ON` when configuring Hyperion:

 ```bash
 mkdir build && cd build